You are here:

 Bio

 Aleksandra’s work combines doctrinal and empirical research methods by particularly focusing on the nexus between migration, conflict, security and human rights.
-Her PhD thesis (under a book contract with Brill) critically examines the concept of marriages of convenience in EU and UK law in so far as it concerns the residence rights of EU citizens and their non-EU national spouses.
-For her PhD, she has received the ELFA 2021 award for the best doctoral thesis on European law (proxime accessit).
+Her research agenda has developed along two principal strands: family reunification and access to international protection.
+She has published extensively in these areas, including a monograph The Concept of Marriages of Convenience in EU Free Movement Law: EU and UK Perspectives (Brill, 2024).
+Her book critically examines the concept of marriages of convenience in EU and UK law in so far as it concerns the residence rights of mobile EU citizens and their non-EU national spouses, both pre- and post-Brexit.

-Her current project focuses on the situation at the EU’s border with Belarus and Russia, particularly where it concerns access to the asylum procedure, prohibition of inhuman and degrading treatment, and compliance with the Rule of Law.
+Aleksandra’s ongoing project focuses on the situation at the EU’s external border with Belarus and Russia, particularly where it concerns access to the asylum procedure, border violence, and prohibition of inhuman and degrading treatment.
 It also evaluates the EU-level response to the crisis and critically engages with the concept of ‘migrant instrumentalisation’.
 As part of her study, she has conducted extensive fieldwork in Poland, Latvia and Lithuania, which involved interviews with legal practitioners, volunteers and over 40 non-EU nationals affected – predominantly from the Kurdistan region of Iraq.

-Aleksandra is also interested in developments in migration and nationality laws in response to the Russian invasion of Ukraine and the implications of EU migration and asylum regimes for Iraqi nationals, particularly of Kurdish/Yezidi background.
+Aleksandra is also interested in developments in migration and nationality laws in response to the Russian invasion of Ukraine and the implications of EU migration and asylum regimes for Iraqi nationals, particularly the position of Yazidi protection seekers in Germany.

 Aleksandra came to academia via a non-traditional route, having first worked for nearly 15 years in journalism.
 She completed her PhD in the UK part-time whilst being largely based in Bonn where she worked for Germany’s international broadcaster Deutsche Welle (Russian Service).
-She also has undergraduate and graduate degrees from the University of Latvia and Riga Graduate School of Law.
+She has also participated in several long-term journalistic investigations and has extensive experience interviewing vulnerable individuals and covering trauma.
+She obtained her undergraduate and graduate degrees from the University of Latvia (2008, 2010) and Riga Graduate School of Law (2010).

 Selected publications